Academic Standards and Regulations

 Wills and Trusts

-All other required courses can be taken in any semester after the first year.
+All other upper-level required courses can be taken in any semester after the first year.
+The classes that may be taken in the 2L or 3L year are the following:

-To be enrolled as a full-time student, a student must register for at least ten credits and no more than 17 credits.
-Credits to be earned during a semester for the following are included in calculating compliance: externships, independent studies, law review service, advocacy competitions (e.g., moot court, mock trial, and Old Kivett), and any dual degree credits to be earned during that same semester, provided that the credits are from courses the law school has previously agreed to count against its 90-credits graduation requirement.
+To be enrolled as a full-time student, a student must register for at least 10 credits and no more than 17 credits.
+Credits to be earned during a semester for the following are included in calculating compliance: externships, independent studies, law review service, advocacy competitions credits, and any dual degree credits to be earned during that same semester, provided that the credits are from courses the law school has previously agreed to count against its 90-credits graduation requirement.
+Externship and other credits earned during a summer or intersession term shall not be counted agains the maximum number of credits a student may earn in a single semester (even if the Office of Registrar Services applies those credits to a previous or future semester on a student’s transcript).

 Candidates who are lacking no more than 3 credit hours of meeting all requirements may file a “Request to Participate in Commencement” form in addition to an “Application for Graduation.”
-Forms for these purposes are available in the law school’s Registrar’s Office.
+Forms for these purposes are available in the law school’s Office of Registrar Services suite.
 If approved, the candidate will be allowed to participate in only one Commencement program for the degree in question.
 Furthermore, if the candidate is approved for participation in a May Commencement, the candidate will not be eligible to participate in any subsequent semester when the candidate would have been eligible after having met all graduation requirements.
-Candidates participating in May graduation exercises under the “three-hour rule” will not be ranked with students graduating at that time, but instead will be ranked with all other students who graduate thereafter through the following May (if all graduation requirements have been met).
+Candidates participating in Commencement under the “three-hour rule” will not be ranked with students graduating at that time, but instead will be ranked with all other students who graduate thereafter through the following May (if all graduation requirements have been met).
+The graduating class designation (i.e. “Class of”) includes those graduating in August, December, and May, in that order.
+For example, those who graduate in August 2021, December 2021, and May 2022 are all considered Class of 2022.

 V. Independent Study